-The lighting installation responds to the following Design Objectives for the project as identified by the NPC Working Group:
+The lighting installation responds to the following Design Objectives for the project as identified by the NPC Working Group and included within Attachment 1:

 - Day and Night: the Town Square should be useable both day and night.
 The design must include high quality lighting. - Fun and Curiosity: the space must be fun and interesting.
 It should spark curiosity in the passing pedestrian.
 Consider integrating artistic elements into the design from the concept design stage.
 Consider how the space might be activated.